Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 Thinkific pricing entails four plans: free, basic, pro, and premium.

-- The free starter plan provides you with complete access to their pro features.
+- The free starter plan provides you with instant access to their pro features.
 It has 3 courses and is ideal for those who want to explore the world of content creation.
 This free starter plan is a great option if you’re just getting started and are not sure how your online school will scale.
 It comes with unlimited students, analytics, and multiple types of course content.
 However, you can only create a few courses with the free starter plan.

 - Lastly, the premium plan starts at $499 per month.
 This package suits those who will build a content empire.
 It suits well-established businesses going through significant growth.
 Some of its highlights include priority support and an infusion of integration, though the costs are high.